LAB02-Research/HASS.Agent/README.md

 #### 4. MQTT config

 Enter your MQTT broker configuration.
-This is only required if you want to use commands (triggered from Home Assistant) or sensors (sent from your device).
+This is only required if you want to use commands (triggered from Home Assistant) or sensors (sent from your PC).

 #### 5. Hotkey config